-This is important information provided by Hospice of Petaluma, where I worked as a social worker for 25+ years.
+This is important information provided by Hospice of Petaluma, where I worked as a social worker for over 25 years.

 FROM HOSPICE OF PETALUMA:

 Whether you personally have experienced a loss, you are supporting others, or even witnessing the events remember: We all grieve differently, and ALL grief is valid.